 Up for Grabs.
 Exactly what I said in the laconic description.
 Most of the time we assume a parody to be a Fictional Counterpart to the original, but this is when both of them appear in a work.
 This is likely not a good trope.
 Related to Celebrity Paradox.

 - Spaceballs.
 The film has a flying recreational vehicle that parodies the Millenium Falcon, and the real Falcon makes a cameo.

 - It first has Scientology parodied as "Blainetology" and then it shows the real thing in "Trapped in The Closet", and then it makes another Fictional Counterpart in "The Return of the Chef".

-in The Return of the Chef.
-A more minor one, the same show once uses a song which parodies "Push it to the limit" and then the original.
+- A more minor one, it once used a song which parodies "Push It To The Limit" and then the original.

 Hello, Unknown Troper.
 You'll need to get known to lend a hand here.